alcf-lidar/alcf-lidar.github.io/documentation/supported_alcs/index.md

 **Type:** `minimpl`

-Sigma Space MiniMPL uses visible wavelength of 532 nm.
+Sigma Space MiniMPL is a lidar which use visible wavelength of 532 nm.
 The instrument stores backscatter in MPL files.
 These can be converted to NetCDF using the SigmaMPL software.
 The NetCDF files can then be used as input to the `alcf auto lidar` and `alcf lidar` commands.
 The tool